mohammedaladhary/Personal-Finance-Tracker-webApp/README.md

 ## Future Work

+1. Implement Budget and Notification Section.
-1. Mobile Application: Consider developing a mobile app version of the Personal Finance Tracker to make it even more accessible to users on the go.
+2. Developing a mobile app version of the Personal Finance Tracker to make it even more accessible to users on the go.
-2. Integration with Financial Institutions: Explore the integration of the Personal Finance Tracker with users' bank accounts and credit cards.
+3. Explore the integration of the Personal Finance Tracker with users' bank accounts and credit cards.
-3. Investment Tracking: Add features for tracking investments, including stocks, mutual funds, and other assets.
+4. Add features for tracking investments, including stocks, mutual funds, and other assets.

 ## FAQ